-New York is a large northeastern state best known for bustling New York City, made up of the five boroughs, including Manhattan, the state's financial, cultural, and performing arts center.
-The state of New York is home to 19.8 million people, which is the third-largest state population in the country.
-The capital city of New York, Albany, is located much closer to neighboring Massachusetts and New Hampshire than New York City, the tourism capital of the United States.
+New York is a large northeastern state best known for bustling New York City, made up of five boroughs, including Manhattan, one of the nation’s foremost financial, cultural, tourism, and performing arts centers.
+The state of New York is home to 19.8 million people, which is the third largest state population in the country.
+The capital city of New York, Albany, is located much closer to neighboring Massachusetts and New Hampshire than is New York City.

-According to the New York State Office of Alcoholism and Substance Abuse Services, over 1.9 million New Yorkers have a substance abuse problem and an additional 750,000 New Yorkers are reported to have a gambling problem.
-New York state officials are currently working to expand addiction treatment and recovery resources for residents and the growing need for help.
+According to the New York State Office of Alcoholism and Substance Abuse Services, more than 1.9 million New Yorkers have a substance abuse problem, and an additional 750,000 New Yorkers are reported to have a gambling problem.
+New York State officials are currently working to expand addiction treatment and recovery resources for residents and this growing need for help.

 New York is also being impacted by the opioid crisis, with an opioid overdose death rate of 15.1 deaths per 100,000 people in 2016.
-According to the National Institute on Drug Abuse (NIDA), the rate of overdose deaths in New York remained stable through 2009, then doubled over the next seven years.
-Additionally, NIDA reports that heroin-related deaths in the state more than doubled, and overdose deaths related to the synthetic opioid fentanyl increased tenfold between 2012 and 2016.
+According to the National Institute on Drug Abuse (NIDA), the rate of overdose deaths in New York remained stable through 2009 and then doubled over the next seven years.
+Additionally, NIDA reports that heroin-related deaths in the state more than doubled, and overdose deaths related to the synthetic opioid, fentanyl, increased tenfold between 2012 and 2016.

-New York programs are available for individuals from all populations, including:
+New York programs welcome and treat individuals from all populations, including:

-Payment for addiction treatment in New York works with several different funding sources, which include:
+Payment for addiction treatment in New York can be arranged through several sources, which include: